How To Perform Regular WordPress Backup

 How to Backup your WordPress Website

-Your files, which include your themes, plugins, uploads, etc; and your database, which is used to store posts, pages, comments, users, etc are what makes up your WordPress website.
+Your files, which include your themes, plugins, uploads, etc; and your database, which is used to store posts, pages, comments, users, etc are what make up your WordPress website.

 A full backup of your WordPress site involves keeping a copy of both your files and your database in a remote location.
 In this guide, we will show you how to do this using two methods:

-2. Manually backing up files and database to your computer.
+- Manually backing up files and databases to your computer.

 Backing up your WordPress site with UpdraftPlus